ftc9899/tournament-sim/DETAILS.md

 ## Abstract

 There is a desire to improve the FIRST Tech Challenge tiebreaker point (TBP) system.
-This paper introduces a simulator which can help to quantify proposed TBP methods.
+This paper introduces a simulator which can help to quantify the effectiveness of proposed TBP systems.
 Given a number of teams and matches per team, the simulator is able to generate a large volume of synthetic tournament data that reflects actual tournament data.
-It applies a root-mean-square deviation analysis to quantify each proposed TBP system.
+It applies a root-mean-square deviation analysis to quantify the effectiveness of each proposed TBP system.
 Based on the results, a TBP system where alliances receive their own score appears to be a promising method.

 ## Introduction